Home Shannon Programs Contact Media Store Good News

 Details you might want to include: your email address, your first name (or alias for confidentiality), age, gender, type of eating disorder, any other recovery-related issues you are working on, length of illness, length of time pursuing recovery, current support team, recovery goals, key learnings from your recovery journey thus far, anything else you wish to share.

 We will post the emails here on this page and you can connect with one another!
-Any questions - email us and we will do our best to answer them for you!
+Any questions - us and we will do our best to answer them for you!

 *Mentor: a trusted guide who has knowledge and experience in a certain area, and is willing and able to share it.